tetonsim/pywim/README.md

 * pywim.fea -Data structures to interface with wim FEA
 * pywim.http - Submitting wim jobs via HTTP
 * pywim.micro - Data structures to interface with wim micro
+* pywim.optimization - Material characterization
 * pywim.smartslice - Data structures to interface with smartslice repo
-* pywim.optimization - Material characterization
-* pywim.vtk - Translation of wim JSON results files to VTU files that can be read into Paraview
+* pywim.vtk - Translation of wim JSON results files to VTU files that can be read into ParaView